 Liposuction is designed to extract excess fat that is resistant to diet and exercise, resulting in a slimmer and more defined contour in the treated areas.
 This technique can smooth fat bulges and reduce fat pockets in virtually any area of the body, offering a simple and fairly predictable method of selective fat reduction.
 For many patients, liposuction from our board-certified plastic surgeon can be an excellent treatment to tone regions of the body that are unaffected by diet and exercise—the procedure requires tiny incisions and a relatively shorter period of downtime when compared to other cosmetic surgeries.
 However, liposuction is not intended for weight loss and should not be used as a treatment for obesity.
 The best candidates for liposuction are at or near their ideal body weight and have good skin elasticity.

 What are the Benefits of Liposuction?

 Unlike other fat reduction techniques, liposuction has the ability to contour many different areas, as well as larger treatment sites, in one procedure.
-Dr. Scott Miller also has a greater degree of control in sculpting the targeted regions than with other non-surgical alternatives, allowing him the ability to reshape the area according to your aesthetic goals.
+Dr. Scott Miller also has a greater degree of control in sculpting the targeted regions when compared to non-surgical alternatives, allowing him the ability to reshape the area according to your aesthetic goals.
 The advantages of body sculpting through liposuction include:

 - Ability to remove large amounts of fat in a given region

 - Smooth recovery period compared to other cosmetic surgeries

 - Can be performed on many areas of the body

 The results can be seen immediately, with the outcome improving after bruising and swelling have fully resolved.
 Once the fat cells are removed, they cannot “regrow” and the final result should remain stable for a lifetime as long as you maintain a healthy lifestyle.